pglombardo/PasswordPusher/Configuration.md

 If using Docker containers, you can simply set the `PWP_PRECOMPILE=true` environment variable.
 On container boot, all assets will be precompiled and bundled into `/assets`.

+__Note: Precompiling all application assets for a new theme on container boot can add 30-90 seconds to the boot process (depending on the system).
+Make sure to allow this time in your health checks before declaring the container as unresponsive.__

 To manually precompile assets run `bin/rails assets:precompile`.

 ## Adding an entirely new theme from scratch